OctopusDeploy/docs/docs/infrastructure/deployment-targets/aws/index.md

 AWS steps can also defer to the IAM role assigned to the instance that hosts the Octopus Server for authentication.
 In this scenario there is no need to create the AWS account.
 :::

-## AWS Account Variables
+## AWS account variables

 You can access your AWS account from within projects through a variable of type **AWS Account Variable**.
 Learn more about [AWS Account Variables](/docs/projects/variables/aws-account-variables.md)

-## Using AWS Service Roles for an EC2 Instances
+## Using AWS Service roles for an EC2 instances

 AWS allows you to assign a role to an EC2 instance, referred to as an [AWS service role for an EC2 instance](https://g.octopushq.com/AwsDocsRolesTermsAndConcepts), and that role can be accessed to generate the credentials that are used to deploy AWS resources and run scripts.